-- 14. Retrospective addition of lighting will not normally be requested, although if a development is re-submitted for further planning, lighting may be added as a condition when it was previously not requested. - 15.
-Where a development is extended, MOD considers that lighting the additional turbines is a necessary enhancement to flight safety.
+12. Retrospective addition of lighting will not normally be requested, although if a development is re-submitted for further planning due to a material change to the existing structures, lighting may be added as a condition when it was previously not requested.

+13. Where a development is extended in size, and MOD considers that lighting the additional turbines is a necessary enhancement to flight safety.
 Retrospective lighting on the existing development will not be requested but would be welcomed.
 MOD would also accept a lighting plan revised across the entire development to properly reflect its full dimensions.